Wowfunhappy/Mouse-Buttons-PrefPane/README.md

 A: The original developer, archagon.
 Go to http://sensible-side-buttons.archagon.net for more information.
 He accepts donations.

 Q: This app is awful, who do I hate?
-A: Definately *not* archagon, it's probably my fault.
+A: Definately *not* archagon, please don't contact him, we have no relation!
 You can hate me, if you want, as long as you don't tell me.
 It would hurt my feelings. :(